Ann Arbor therapist offers counseling, helping clients achieve satisfying life.

 The treatment consists in learning to relax the pelvic floor and vaginal muscles, and using dilators in increasing size to learn how to get used to penetration.

-You can buy the dilators with instructions from Vaginismus.
-It is highly advisable to use specific physical therapy that addresses this issue.
+You can buy the dilators with instructions on the internet.
+It is highly advisable to see physical therapists that specialize in pelvic floor.
 In my vicinity, you can find qualified physical therapists at the University of Michigan health center. .
 If the issue has already created stress in the relationship and secondary emotional issues, it is important to consult a qualified sex therapist.

 Facebookmail